 - Only specific methods (deposit, withdraw, and getBalance) provide controlled access to the balance, ensuring that the data cannot be directly modified from outside the class.

-- The internal workings of how the balance is modified or retrieved are hidden from the user, providing a clear interface while protecting the integrity of the data.
+- The details of how the balance is changed or previously acquired are hidden from the user, so the interface is clean, and the data is still accurate.

 Output